Bits and Things

-While it may have been inevitable that we would soon discover that codes in the data are being "run" or interpreted by other software and hardware, but it still is an important insight to realize that the same digital storage elements that were being used for data could be interpreted by a control mechanism and thus machine language (binary code) was born.
+While it may have been inevitable that we would soon discover that codes in the data are being "run" or interpreted by other software and hardware, but it still is an important insight to realize that the same digital storage elements that were being used for data could be interpreted by a control mechanism and thus machine language was born.

 Processors I have Known and Loved

 In the meantime, Intel had a big win with their 8088 chip being selected by IBM for their PC.
 I started at Victor Business Products at that time where we had an 8088 based machine, the Victor 9000.
 This ended up being the begining of the PC clone era where Intel based PCs with some derivitive of the IBM PC I/O bus as it morphed over the years.
 With the 32bit 80386 acheiving an important milestone enabling commodity PC hardware to run advanced multitasking operating systems.
-In the 1980s an 90s there were a number of competing 32 and 64 bit processors, many of these RISC processors, but in the end Intel's superior market power and deep pockets was able to consolidate the market for high-end microprocessors.
+In the 1980s and 90s there were a number of competing 32 and 64 bit processors, many RISC processors, but in the end Intel's superior market power and deep pockets was able to consolidate the market for high-end microprocessors.

 RISC requires a little more explaination, Reduced Instruction Set CPU vs. CISC (Complex ...) was an idea in processor architecture that you should design a simpler instruction set and invest the hardware resources in other accelleration techniques like pipelining and caching, etc. The argument was that the software, in this case mostly in the compilers where machine level instructions are emitted, can erase any benefit from having complex instructions and addressing modes at the machine instruction level.
 In the competition of the marketplace this idea pretty much proved out and gave these processors a slight competitive edge, but that edge was overwhelmed by other technological areas where Intel had an edge.
 They could acheived similar accelleration with a few more gates and they would have those extra gates because their process technology was a generation ahead of much of the competition.